 Creativity is often thought of as a right-brained function but programming helps engage both hemispheres.
 Writing and debugging code are basic problem-solving activities, and a benefit of programming is learning how to break a problem down into small, solvable parts.
 As you learn to code, creativity naturally evolves.
 Confidence is gained with each successful outcome, enabling you to begin testing and connecting ideas with new solutions.

 Over the next ten years, programming will be one of the fastest growing occupations.
 Programming positions currently offer a median wage of $79,390, more than double the average of $35,540 for all occupations.
 There will be 1.4 million programming jobs unfilled with only 400,000 graduates in Computer Science!
 Can we afford to wait for our children to plug the gap?

 4. Coding languages are the foundation of our interconnected world

 The ‘Learn To Code’ movement has certainly picked up steam in the past year, but it’s important to note that “code” is not something new.
 What is new is that we have a strong incentive to learn a particular type of code: billions of people now have Internet-connected computing devices, which we carry around with us wherever we go, and we spend an increasing amount of time using these devices.
 If we want to interact with these people and influence these people, then we have to learn to communicate with the code (in this case, computer code) that gets their attention.

 Fortunately, many apps and programs have been created to help learners, both young and old.
 So, where should you begin?

 Free online options can be accessed at home, such as Khan Academy, MIT open courseware, Codecademy, and many others.

-Learn to code with Awesome Inc U’s Membership program, Developer Bootcamp, or Individual Tutoring.
+Learn to code with Awesome Inc U’s Intro To Web Development or Developer Bootcamp courses.